 Below, we've compiled a list of the pros and cons of leasing a car to help you weigh your options.

 Here are some of the benefits of leasing.

-- Upgrade often: Leasing a car lets you upgrade your vehicle every two to four years.
+- Upgrade often: Leasing a car gives you the flexibility to upgrade your vehicle more frequently.
 The average lease is 36 months (three years).
 If driving a new vehicle is important to you, leasing is a good option.

 - Lower payments: All things being equal, the monthly payment on your leased vehicle will generally be less than the monthly payment of a vehicle purchased with financing.
 This goes for the down payment as well.

 - Maintenance and repair coverage: Many new leased vehicles are covered under the warranty by the manufacturer for the entire duration of the lease.
 Under this coverage, the manufacturer or dealer may perform covered repairs, free of charge (will not cover damage due to an accident).
-Your lease may cover all maintenance issues, though, some may limit you to things like free oil changes.
 On the other hand, if you purchase the vehicle, you are responsible for all maintenance costs and all repair costs when the warranty coverage expires.

-- GAP Insurance may be included: Many leasing companies include GAP coverage.
+- GAP coverage may be included: Many leasing companies include GAP coverage.
 GAP coverage typically covers you in the instance your comprehensive or collision insurance does not cover the full pay-off value of your leased vehicle should it be totaled.
 It’s important to verify this coverage with your leasing company.
-GAP coverage may not be included if you finance your vehicle for purchase and maybe available to purchase separately.
+GAP coverage may not be included if you finance your vehicle for purchase and may be available to purchase separately.

 - Buyout option: Leases typically include the option to purchase the car after the end of the lease.
 If your lease includes this option, and if you find yourself attached to the vehicle after the end of your contract or the vehicle is worth more than the purchase option price, buying the car may be an option.